Salix Lingua offers rapid, precise and professional treatment of Danish and English texts in terms of:

 In 1996 I moved to Edinburgh and studied ethnology and folkloristics at the university there.
 Later on, I lived and worked in Aberdeen, also at the university.
 Many years of living and working in Scotland have given me insights not only into Scottish and British culture, but also into Danish.
 You learn much about your own country by going abroad for an extended period of time.

 I now live permanently in central Århus, but retain close ties to Scotland and a particular fondness for Orkney.

-My research concerns primarily pre-Christian Scandinavian religion and mythology and the Viking Age in general.
-Other than that, my interests include Celtic mythology, Icelandic saga literature, the modern reception of Old Norse mythology, folktales and narrative traditions, ballads as well as Scandinavian and North Atlantic cultural history.
+Although Salix Lingua is my main focus, I continue to do academic research within the fields of pre-Christian Scandinavian religion and mythology.
+My interests also include Celtic mythology, Icelandic sagas, folktales and narrative traditions, ballads as well as Scandinavian and North Atlantic cultural history.

 I defended my PhD on the norns and the concept of fate in Old Norse mythology at the University of Edinburgh in December 2007 – the book was published in 2011 by Dunedin Academic Press: The Norns in Old Norse Mythology.

 My book on gods and goddesses of Norse mythology, which is in Danish – Guder og Gudinder i Nordisk Mytologi – was published in 2021 by Turbine Forlag.
 And in 2022, I had the pleasure of writing a very small book on the very large topic of myths – Myter, published as part of the Tænkepauser-series with Aarhus University Press.

 A translator’s workshop constantly sees new books, articles and other texts coming through the door to be proofread or translated before they are sent out into the world again in their new guise.
 Perhaps your text also has an interesting topic?

 Here is a selection of topics that have been through the Salix Lingua workshop over the past year: